-When you’re involved in a car accident, whiplash is one of the most common injuries—and it can be serious.
-Unfortunately, it’s also an injury that many people don’t seek out treatment for, or don’t even realize they have until their neck, head or back pain grows worse.
-By that time, you may have already developed complications or aggravated the injury.
-This is why it’s vital to know what to do for whiplash after your accident.
+If you’ve suffered whiplash in a car accident, you know how serious it can be.
+Unfortunately, it’s also an injury that many people don’t seek treatment for or don’t even realize they have until their neck, head, or back pain grows worse.
+By that time, you may have already developed complications or aggravated the injury, which is why it’s vital to know what to do for whiplash after your accident.

-Responding to a whiplash injury means knowing what to do for yourself both medically and legally.
-It’s important that you get the treatment you need and take the right self-care steps, and also that you get an appropriate financial recovery so that you don’t end up paying medical bills out of pocket.
-We’ll address all of these steps in detail below.
+Responding to a whiplash injury properly means knowing what to do for yourself both medically and legally.
+It’s important that you get the treatment you need and take the right steps to treat it You should also seek financial recovery so that you don’t end up paying medical bills out of pocket.

-What should I do to treat my whiplash immediately after my accident?
+What should you do to treat whiplash immediately after your accident?

 The most important thing you can do is to take your whiplash seriously and treat it as a medical condition that requires a doctor.
 Often, people with whiplash feel little or no pain after the accident—even if they actually have substantial injuries.
 This is for several reasons: